Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

 \begin{claimproof} Check that $M$ has boundary; that is, that some face of the triangulation is not identified with any other.
 Check that the given orientations of the tetrahedra are compatible, and thus certify that $M$ is orientable.

 If $M$ is a solid torus, it is known by work of Ivanov that recognising it is in $\NP$~\cite{Ivanov}.
-To certify the data from Lemma~\ref{lemma:solidtorusdata}, check that the given surface is in fact a disc using Proposition~\ref{prop:agolhassthurstonnormalsurface} then check (using Corollary~\ref{corr:intersectionnumberpolynomialtime}) that the algebraic intersection number of the curve and the boundary of the disc, given as normal curves, is $\pm 1$.
-We thus know that the curve and disc are essential, so must be a fibre and meridian disc.
+To certify the data from Lemma~\ref{lemma:solidtorusdata}, check that the given surface is in fact a disc using Proposition~\ref{prop:agolhassthurstonnormalsurface} then check (using Lemma~\ref{lemma:intersectionnumberpolynomialtime}) that the algebraic intersection number of the curve and the boundary of the disc, given as normal curves, is $\pm 1$.
+We thus know that the curve and disc are essential and hence must be a fiber and meridian disc.

 If $M$ is $T^2\times I$, certify that $F$ is an annulus using Proposition~\ref{prop:agolhassthurstonnormalsurface}.
-Apply Corollary~\ref{corr:cutalongsurfacestriangulation} to produce a triangulation of $M\backslash\backslash F$ and normal curves in the triangulation from $\del F$.
+Apply Lemma~\ref{lemma:cutalongsurfacestriangulation} to produce a triangulation of $M\backslash\backslash F$ and a record of the normal curves in the triangulation from $\del F$.
 We have already seen that we can certify that $M\backslash\backslash F$ is a solid torus.
-Compute the algebraic intersection numbers of the boundary curves from $F$ with the boundary of the meridian disc, which (as the meridian curve is from a fundamental normal surface so is of at most exponential weight in $|\mathcal{T}|^2$) we can do in polynomial time by Corollary~\ref{corr:intersectionnumberpolynomialtime}.
+Compute the algebraic intersection numbers of the boundary curves from $F$ with the boundary of the meridian disc, which (as the meridian curve is from a fundamental normal surface so contains at most an exponential number of arcs in $\norm{\mathcal{T}}^2$) we can do in polynomial time by Lemma~\ref{lemma:intersectionnumberpolynomialtime}.
 Verify that they are each $\pm 1$, so the core curve of $F$ in $M\backslash\backslash F$ is a longitude.
-The mapping class group of the annulus up to non-$\del$-preserving isotopy has two elements: the class of the identity, and the class that exchanges the two boundary components, so $M$ is either (in the first case) $T^2\times I$ or (in the latter) $K\ttimes I$.
-The first homology of $T^2\times I$ is $\ZZ^2$ and that of $K\ttimes I$ is $\ZZ\times\ZZ_2$, so it suffices to compute the homology of $M$, which, as the dimension of $M$ is fixed, can be done in polynomial time by work of Iliopoulos~\cite{ComputingSmithNormalForm} as explained in~\cite{KaibelPfetsch}.
+The mapping class group of the annulus up to non-$\del$-preserving isotopy has two elements: the class of the identity, and the class that exchanges the two boundary components, so $M$ is either (in the former case) $T^2\times I$ or (in the latter) $K\ttimes I$.
+The first homology of $T^2\times I$ is $\ZZ^2$ and that of $K\ttimes I$ is $\ZZ\times\ZZ_2$, so it suffices to compute the homology of $M$, which, as the dimension of $M$ is fixed, can be done in polynomial time by work of Iliopoulos~\cite{ComputingSmithNormalForm} as explained in~\cite[Problem 33]{KaibelPfetsch}.